ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking my dev progress

+5.19.2023
+- I'm realizing that this management app has so many potential starting points, and I am over-analyzing what I _should_ start building.
+Unironically, I chose to start building out the kanban board as the only thing I need to learn there is drag-and-drop.
+From there, I can easily track the progress of my own management app using the kanban board.
+I'll probably do some user authentication afterwards just because it's been on my list for some time now, and the product WILL require authentication.

 5.16.2023
 - Just redid my resume.
 Paul at Microsoft is giving it a second look.
 What a guy!
 - Every day I've worked on this app I find that I need to learn yet another new way to visually represent data.
 I'm going to use D3.js to make this happen.
 Hopefully, I'll be able to use it for all charting; including the world map.